cognitedata/dotnet-simulator-utils/docfx_project/docs/create-connector.md

   name-prefix: "new-sim-connector@"
 ```

-This file contains the configuration needed to connect to the Cognite Data Fusion project and the simulator.
+This file contains the configuration needed to connect to the Cognite Data Fusion project, define the target data set id, and set the connector name.

 Make sure to populate the environment variables with the correct values.
 Alternatively, you can hardcode the values in the configuration file for the development environment.